huckmon/dockerwithjava/README.md

 If you're having issues and your not awfully experienced with docker-compose (like I was), please check out Docker's Compose file 3 reference documentation found here https://docs.docker.com/compose/compose-file/compose-file-v3/.
 This documentation has helped me a lot when I was starting out.

-## Running a command on container startup without exec'ing into the container
+## Running a command on startup without exec'ing into the container

-In the case you want your server to start when the container starts, add the following to the compose file.
+In the case you want to start an application when the container starts, add the following to the compose file.
 ```
   command: bash /home/PathToModpackFolder/launch.sh
 ```
+This example uses an mc modpack server launch script as an example.

 # Versions/tags